Paintings of Presence, Memory and Atmosphere

-Catherine Corfield is a contemporary figurative painter whose work explores themes of time, memory, and emotional presence.
+Catherine Corfield is a UK-based contemporary figurative painter whose work explores stillness, memory and emotional presence.

-Working primarily from observation, she paints quiet, intimate moments drawn from everyday life, often depicting figures within domestic interiors or natural landscapes.
-Her practice is rooted in close looking, where subtle gestures, shifting light, and atmosphere carry emotional weight.
+Working primarily from observation, she paints quiet, intimate moments drawn from everyday life, often depicting figures within domestic interiors and natural spaces.
+Her practice is rooted in close looking, where subtle gestures, shifting light, colour and atmosphere carry emotional weight.

-Corfield’s paintings focus on what is often overlooked: the in-between moments that shape experience but resist narration.
-Through a restrained and painterly approach, her work invites a slower engagement, where meaning unfolds gradually.
+Corfield’s paintings focus on what is often overlooked: the in-between moments that shape experience but resist clear narration.
+Through a restrained and painterly approach, her work invites slower engagement, where meaning unfolds gradually through atmosphere, ambiguity and the quiet pressure of human presence.

 She is based in the UK.